Historiography in North Macedonia: Pre-independence

 The Bitola inscription from 1016/1017.
 Originally exhibited in the local museum, it was locked away when Bulgarian scientists became aware of its content, confirming the Cometopuli considered their state Bulgarian.

 Front cover of the Bulgarian Folk Songs collected by the Miladinov Brothers and published in 1861.
 In the early 2000s the Macedonian State Archive displayed a photocopy of the book, but with the upper part showing the word "Bulgarian" being cut off.

 The statute of the turn of the 20th century Bulgarian Macedonian-Adrianople Revolutionary Committees (later IMARO/IMRO).
 Its membership then was allowed only for Bulgarians.
 It was discovered by Ivan Katardžiev in Skopje, but its authenticity has been disputed by most Macedonian historians.

 Bulgarian invasion in Vardar Banovina, April 1941.
 Bulgarians were greeted as liberators as an effect from the previous oppressive Serbian rule.
 In many places celebrations were organized by the Bulgarian Action Committees.
 The local communists then joined the BCP and refused any military actions against the Bulgarians in the beginning.
 However, after the initial phase, the Bulgarian regime launched an oppressive Bulgarisation campaign, with whom they turned the population strongly against them, and the communist resistance grew as well.
 After the war, the Yugoslav communist historiography did a lot to equate the term Bulgarian with fascist occupier.

 Bulgarian forces after switching sides in the war, entering Skopje in November 1944 after they ejected the Germans from the city.
 Macedonian sources claim no Bulgarian troops participated in the capture of the city, even as observers.
 Bulgarian sources maintain they seized the town.

-In 1892, Gjorgjija Pulevski, one of the first Macedonian national activists, completed a "General History of the Macedonian Slavs", although his knowledge of history may have been modest and largely influenced by pan-Slavism.
+By 1893, Gjorgjija Pulevski, one of the first Macedonian national activists, largely completed a "General History of the Macedonian Slavs", although his knowledge of history may have been modest and largely influenced by pan-Slavism.
+Per him, there were different histories of the Balkan peoples then, but the Slavic Macedonians were always forgotten in them.
+Because of that he harshly criticized those historians who did not mention Macedonians, and stressed the necessity for the Macedonians to have their own written history, just as did other peoples.
 The Macedonian historical narrative is rooted in leftist and communist groups active during the Interwar period, especially in the 1930s, when the Comintern issued a special resolution in their support.
 According to activists from those groups, the Macedonian nation was forged through a differentiation from the earlier Bulgarian nation.
 In that framework, the Macedonian awakening in the 19th century took place as part of the Bulgarian National Revival, but managed to evolve separately from it in the early 20th century.
 One of them — Vasil Ivanovski, declared for the first time that many Bulgarian historical figures were, in fact, ethnic Macedonians.
 It was only after the Second World War, however, that those writings were widely appreciated, as prior to the establishment of Communist Yugoslavia, the existence of a separate Macedonian nation was still not widely recognized.